Inpatient Drug and Alcohol Medical Detox Centre in Scotland, UK

 Physical Examination and Further Investigations: A physical examination is performed by the doctor, who may also recommend additional investigations, such as blood tests, to gain a complete understanding of your health status.
 When the doctor has completed the assessment, any appropriate medications will be prescribed.

-Immediate Care and Medication: If the nurse conducting your clinical assessment has any concerns, you will be promptly referred to one of our speciality doctors who can administer medication to stabilise you before your evaluation.
+Immediate Care and Medication: If the nurse conducting your clinical assessment has any concerns, you will be promptly referred to one of our specialty doctors who can administer medication to stabilise you before your evaluation.

 Diagnostic Procedures: Early in the admissions process, a urine sample is collected for analysis.
 The doctor will then conduct a comprehensive review, which includes assessing your substance misuse and medical history and examining any relevant documents from your GP.